MOZGIII/forest-rb/README.md

 This is a very badly organized project, for now.
 Ideally, I should implement some generators to allow building custom stuff upon this project, add some modularity and the ability to reuse code (via gem plugins maybe).
-But that's not gonna happen, as this is just a course project, and this won't probably be used elsewere.
+But that's not gonna happen, as this is just a course project, and this won't probably be used elsewhere.

+### Problematic parts

+- Classes are not properly decoupled.
+- Pathfinders have a very unstrict API - each have their own search method.
+- SearchContext can sometimes have extra information not needed by particular pathfinder.
+- Data flow and ownership in the project is somewhat illogical (due to inheritance of the API from the books).
+- Not centristic Task class to define and marshal tasks with all the specific parameters required to solve and render a particular problem.

 ## Axis

 `X` goes right, `Y` goes down.
 Coordinates start at the top left corner of the world.
 Left is negative `X`, right is positive `X`.
-Up is negative `Y`, down is poitive `Y`.
+Up is negative `Y`, down is positive `Y`.

 ## Map formats